Code-Institute-Submissions/simon-game-12/README.md

 - **Fixes**
   - [simon.js](/static/js/custom/simon.js)
     - fixed issue in `game_round()` when sounds and animations will play all ate once (added +1000 `delay`  for every element in sequence)
+    - added transparent overlay while playing sequence to preven user to click on elements before the sequence finish

 [**To top**](#Table-of-Contents)